* Coach advances dividend pay date to Dec. 27

 special dividends this year or advance their next pay-back to

-trading after the largest U.S. luxury homebuilder reported a
+after the largest U.S. luxury homebuilder reported a higher

 counter-offer for the wireless service provider.

-percent in premarket trading a day after the release of the auto
+percent at $9.36 a day after the release of the auto parts